klouisbrother/ba-kyma-prototype/README.md

 ## Use-Case

 As the intention of the Prototype is the extension of a monolithic e-commerce application using Microservices, the Use-Case will leverage the example of a created order.
 The SAP-Commerce-Cloud application should be able to trigger an event to the created Microservice and perform the additional business functionality.
-In this case the functionality is storing the data permanently.
-The architecture is shown in the following diagram below.
+The functionality is shown in the use case diagram below.

 ![](images/-- Use Case Diagram --)